leopeltola/Godot-3d-pixelart-demo/README.md

 Inspired by [this shader Kody King](https://threejs.org/examples/webgl_postprocessing_pixel.html).

-**There are two shaders:**
-1. Post-processing shader that affects everything on the screen
-2. Object-specific shader.
-This is best used as second pass on top of a base material - see demo
+**The shader can be used as both a post-processing and object shader.**

 ## Notes